 So how does checking in work in the time of COVID-19?

-My first two weeks of work at the consulate in some ways were very similar to the past few months in Arlington; being on my laptop, checking emails, and attending meetings with the American Citizen Services team.
+My first two weeks of work at the consulate in some ways were very similar to the past few months in Arlington; being on my laptop, checking emails, and attending meetings with the American Citizens Services team.
 I had been remote, and I was still “remote.”

 But it did feel different being here at last, in Mexico, in our home.
 Especially since my predecessor has departed and the role is fully mine to step into.
 There were two other main differences too – simultaneous to work, we were also trying to unpack and organize the house, and I was given a meeting schedule of *virtual* check-ins to attend.